Skip to main content

 Step 4: Receive Your State Certificate of Organization

-Once the state has approved your filing, you should be issued a certificate stating that your LLC has been registered.
+Once the state has approved your filing, you should receive a certificate signifying registration.
 This document is commonly called a certificate of organization, LLC certificate, or a certificate of formation.
 The certificate of organization is a legal document stating that the LLC was properly formed and that the state recognizes it as a separate legal entity.

 Step 5: Apply for an Employer Identification Number